mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab1/README.md

 ## configuring SDN Gateway (vMX/MX)

-There will be two configuration :
+There will be multiple BGP peers:
+- between SDN gateway (MX) and node GW
+- between SDN gateway (MX) and contrail controller

+Therefore, there are three BGP configuration :
 - SDN Gateway configuration
 - BGP Router configuration on contrail controller
+- BGP configuration on node **gw**

 ### SDN gateway configuration
 1. n this lab exercise, Juniper MX/vMX will be used as SDN Gateway.